 Jesus appeared – not just out of thin air; He was assembled in a mother’s womb, born to his doting parents Joseph and Mary, grew up transitioning from boyhood to adulthood, ran a business and for the later part of His life ran a ministry – all that to come alongside the human race and deal with our predicaments which is summarized in the word “sin”.

-We are saved to learn how to love.
-I believe this is what God’s salvation is all about.
 We cannot take anything with us when we die, except our love – our love carries over to the next life.
 Love is also the only thing of value we leave behind.
 Love always leaves a legacy.